Our Awesome Tips on Planning a Trip

 Like many travelers, my husband and I also have a list of places which we want to visit and experience.
-For both of us, travelling means to have a relaxed and an immersive learning experience and how to plan for a trip accordingly.
+For both of us, travelling means to have a relaxed and an immersive learning experience and how to plan a trip to make it a success.

 While there could be different trip agendas in mind, there are certain things that we take into account before going on a trip.
-At the risk of sounding nerdy, we have, over the decades, perfected the Art of the Travel Planning Project. 🙂 So, we have decided to share with all of you a few questions that you should ask yourself before shortlisting on a tour.
+At the risk of sounding nerdy, we have, over the decades, perfected the Art of the “Plan a trip” Project. 🙂 So, we have decided to share with all of you a few questions that you should ask yourself before shortlisting on a tour.

 What do you want to experience during the trip?

-This is one of the first and foremost questions you should ask yourself.
+What do you want to experience during the trip is one of the first and foremost questions you should ask yourself to plan a trip.
 Some of the themes to ponder on could be:

 - Experience of a small country

 - Theme based travel: This could include adventure travel, new cultural experiences, festival events etc.